ThywQuake/GIS-Final-Project/README.md

 And I'm just too lazy to organize all of these things.

-If you do have any doubts, feel free to contact me at thywquake@stu.pku.edu.cn
+If you do have any doubt, feel free to contact me at thywquake@stu.pku.edu.cn